 Chart 2 illustrates the currently approved medical trend factors in states where NCCI performs a workers compensation analysis.
-Regarding NCCI's selected medical trend factor of -4.5%, we note that three states (KY, TX, WV) have lower approved medical trends than -4.5% and four states (AR, CO, NM, TN) have the same medical trend factor of -4.5%.
-All other states (27) have greater medical trend factors than the selection for RI.
-However, we note that most states (22 of the 37 states reviewed by NCCI) have an approved medical trend of -3.5% or less negative.
-The selected medical trend factors for the surrounding New England states are -3.5% for CT, -3.0% for ME, -4.0% for NH, and -2.5% for VT.
-In addition, the countrywide unweighted average is -3.3%.
+Regarding NCCI's selected medical trend factor of -5.5%, we note that only one state (TX) has a lower approved medical trend (-7.0%) and only one other state (WV) has the same medical trend factor (-5.5%).
+All other states (35) have greater medical trend factors than the selection for RI.
+However, we note that most states (25 of the 37 states reviewed by NCCI) have an approved medical trend of -3.5% or less negative.
+The selected medical trend factors for the surrounding New England states are -4.5% for CT, -2.5% for ME, -4.0% for NH, and -2.5% for VT.
+In addition, the countrywide unweighted average is -3.7%.